The image top is of the Thornhill Inn

 how this wide street looks good and works well

-The Mercat Cross / Market Cross is situated
+The Mercat Cross / Market Cross is in the

-There is a church at the end of each of these
+There is a Church at the end of each of these

 Morton Street.
 Thomson was born at Penpont near